ShenDezhou/googlesearch/README.md

 # sogosearch package

-* Search highlighted word in Sogo.
+* Search highlighted word in Sogo.com
-* You can search selected word using shortcut ctrl-shift-g.
+* You can search selected word using shortcut ctrl-shift-s.